ROCm/rccl/README.md

 * **HIP:**   HIP runtime, hipBLAS, hipSPARSE, hipFFT, hipRAND, hipSOLVER
 * **ROCm:** rocBLAS, rocSPARSE, rocFFT, rocRAND, rocSOLVER

-While the HIP interfaces and libraries allow to write portable code for both AMD and CUDA devices, the ROCm ones can only be used with AMD devices.
+While the HIP interfaces and libraries allow to write portable code, the ROCm ones can only be used with AMD devices.

 The available interfaces depend on the Fortran compiler that is used to compile the `hipfort` modules and libraries.